Support for the armed forces

 The Employer Recognition Scheme (ERS) acknowledges employers who have provided a high level of support to the armed forces community and defence by going above and beyond in their covenant pledges.

-Buckinghamshire Council has been recognised with the Defence Employer Recognition Scheme Silver Award.
+Buckinghamshire Council is proud to have been recognised with a Defence Employer Recognition Scheme Gold Award in July 2023.

 Guaranteed interview scheme